Funding Available for Breast Cancer Education, Treatment, Support, and/or Screening Projects

 Susan G. Komen for the Cure is the nation's largest private provider of funds for breast cancer research and community outreach programs.
 Through programs like the Komen Race for the Cure® Series and other fundraising and awareness events, Komen Affiliates raise tens of millions of dollars each year to help achieve the organization's promise to save lives and end breast cancer forever by empowering people, ensuring quality of care for all and energizing science to find the cures.
-Seventy-five percent of an Affiliate's revenue stays in the community.
-The remaining 25 percent support the Komen National Award and Research Grant Program.
+75% of an Affiliate's revenue stays in the community.
+The remaining 25% supports the Komen National Award and Research Grant Program.

 Any not-for-profit organization that provides breast health and/or breast cancer education, screening, or treatment services may apply for a grant.